Merge git fork changes with unrelated histories

 git switch feature1

-Make a branch jane-feature1 in your original repo to copy the forked changes into
+Create a branch jane-feature1 in the original repository to copy the forked changes:

 cd ~/code/coolprog